ispras/casr/docs/usage.md

    false positives.
 4. Compute
    [filtered](https://github.com/ispras/casr/blob/master/libcasr/src/constants.rs)
-   stack trace hashes for downloaded findings.
+   stack trace hashes (or get crash lines for UBSAN reports) for downloaded findings.
-5. Upload new CASR reports to DefectDojo that have unique filtered stack trace hashes.
+5. Upload new CASR reports to DefectDojo that have unique filtered stack trace hashes (or unique crash lines for UBSAN reports).
 Each finding will have a generated description with CASR report fields like crash line, severity, error description, source, stack trace, etc. Furthermore, `casr-dojo` uploads CASR report, GDB CASR report (if `.gdb.casrep` exists), and crash seed files for corresponding finding.